Postgraduate MSc

 Additional costs

-You should also consider further costs which may include books, stationery, printing, binding and general subsistence on trips and visits to other associated hospitals during your course.
+You should also consider further costs which may include books, stationery, printing, binding and general subsistence on trips and visits to associated clinical sites and other associated hospitals during your course.

 Apply now